-Multiple surveys conducted in recent months show that a majority of Daytona State students, faculty and staff support a tobacco-free campus policy.
+Multiple surveys show that a majority of Daytona State students, faculty and staff support a tobacco-free campus policy.
 A majority of those surveyed who said they do smoke indicated that they would like to quit, mirroring numerous state and national surveys of tobacco users.
 Tobacco-free Florida has compiled a list of organizations that offer free or low-cost smoking cessation programs for those who may need help quitting.

 According to the American Non-Smokers’ Rights Foundation, as of July 8, 2013, there are at least 1,477 college campuses nationwide that have gone 100-percent smoke-free.
 Of these, 975 have gone entirely tobacco-free, with still more considering their own policies.
 Among them are nearly all institutions in the Central Florida region, which have already adopted tobacco-free campus policies or are considering them.